Provably Powerful Graph Neural Networks for Directed Multigraphs: Methods

 \section{Methods}

-In this section, we introduce simple adaptations that can be made to standard MPNNs (Message Passing Neural Networks) to enable the detection of the fraud patterns in Figure~\ref{fig:aml_patterns}.
-We consider the adaptations in increasing order of complexity with regard to the patterns they help to detect.
-We provide theoretical proofs to motivate the adaptations and include results on the synthetic subgraph detection dataset in section \ref{subsec:subgraph_pattern_results} to support the theoretical results empirically.
+In this section, we introduce simple adaptations for standard MPNNs (Message Passing Neural Networks) to enable the detection of the fraud patterns in \cref{fig:aml_patterns}.
+We consider the adaptations in increasing order of complexity in terms of the patterns they help to detect.
+We provide theory results to motivate the adaptations and include corresponding experiments on the synthetic subgraph detection dataset in \cref{subsec:subgraph_pattern_results} to support the theory empirically.